USNS Rappahannock: Service history

 Rappahannock serves in the United States Pacific Fleet.

 During Operation Tomodachi, Rappahannock delivered fuel, stores and humanitarian relief supplies to Blue Ridge for transport to mainland Japan.
 Rappahannock then loaded diesel and aviation fuel at Sasebo, Japan, on 24 March before sailing for Gwangyang, South Korea, arriving 27 March.
 There, Rappahannock loaded 289 pallets of bottled water, which the ship delivered to Yokosuka, Japan, 30 March.
 Less than 24 hours later, the ship was underway again in the direction of Sendai.
 Rappahannock completed 10 underway replenishment missions delivering more than 2.4 million gallons of fuel.

 On 16 July 2012, the Rappahannock was involved in an incident in the Persian Gulf off the coast of Dubai with an Indian fishing boat.
 The US Navy Fifth Fleet said that the boat approached the ship despite several warnings, although this was disputed by those on board the boat.
 "An embarked security team aboard a U.S. Navy vessel fired upon a small motor vessel after it disregarded warnings and rapidly approached the U.S. ship," Lt.
 Greg Raelson, media officer for U.S. Navy, said in an e-mailed statement.
 According to the Navy's Central Command Public Affairs, the Navy vessel followed its force protocol by first attempting to warn away the approaching craft with a series of non-lethal procedures using voice, radio, and lights.
 After those failed the Rappahannock escalated to lethal force, firing on the approaching vessel with a .50-caliber machine gun, killing an Indian fisherman on board and wounding three others.

+On 16 October 2019, the Rappahannock conducted a replenishment-at-sea for the amphibious assault ship USS Boxer (LHD-4) in the South China Sea.